 Japanese hotels face challenges and opportunities as Japan gears up to welcome the world at the Rugby World Cup later this year and the Tokyo Summer Olympics in 2020.
-Check out what the manager of one of the best hotels in Tokyo has to say in this exclusive interview.
+Check out what hotel executives have to say in these exclusive ATWHK interviews.

 Japan is an island nation situated in the Pacific Ocean off the coast of the East Asia.
 The world’s 10th most populous country, Japan has an estimated population of 127 million people.

 Tokyo is the nation’s capital.
 With a population of 38 million people, Greater Tokyo is the worlds most populated metropolitan area.